innerdvations/ccgbuilder/readme.md

 ## Installation

-Follow the instructions for installing Cairo on your system, then run `npm install https://github.com/innerdvations/ccgbuilder.git`
+Follow the instructions for installing Cairo on your system, then run `npm install ccgbuilder`

 ## Usage